Ibrokhimsadikov/Streamlit_app/README.md

 **Conclusion for Stakeholders:**
 RAFT V3 offers valuable, structured insights connecting aspects, experiences, and sentiment.
 Its detailed output has high potential but requires significant data resources and user adaptation to interpret.
 Businesses needing highly detailed insights may find this complexity justified by the depth of information provided, though training support and data preparation should be considered upfront.

+Complexity for Users in Interpreting Structured Output: Due to the model’s unique structure, which differs from traditional analysis methods, users need time to understand the relationships between aspects and experiences within the output.
+This adjustment period may slow adoption initially as users familiarize themselves with interpreting how aspects link with experiences in the structured framework.